 49. Did you personally access or are you currently accessing any transition related programs or services that were offered in the community by non-profit groups or other levels of government?
-Total Responses: 13 a) (Open ended): OSISS and Veterans Family Program
+Total Responses: 13

 a) Yes 1

 b) No 8

 c) Was not aware of any programs 4